Salesforce Negotiations · Independent Advisory

 +

-Salesforce might temporarily upgrade your support tier ("We've given you Signature Support for the last quarter as a courtesy").
-At renewal, they'll push to make it permanent at full price.
+Salesforce might temporarily upgrade your support tier as a "courtesy."
+At renewal, they will push to make it permanent at full price.

 🎯 Complex Tier Justifications